Selling Rental Property with Tenants in Utah

-Selling rental property house isn’t quite the same as selling your primary home.
+Selling rental property isn’t quite the same as selling your primary home.
 For one, there’s certain tax implications to selling a rental house you may not be aware of.
 And taxes on selling a rental house can be unavoidable.
 There’s also the question of maintaining a rental—which isn’t always easy when you’re not onsite 24 hours a day.
 But there’s an even stickier situation that comes about when it comes to selling a rental house with tenants.

 We don’t just mean troublesome tenants.
 We mean the hardworking ones who are always on time with their rent and have never given you any sort of problem.